hafbau/lecture_notes/02_14_oct_19/w1d4/notes.md

 - Use equality operator `===` instead of assignment operator `=`
 - Prefer something like `if (hungry) {` to `if (hungry === true) {` when all you want is a truthiness check
-- Return within an `if` statement, make sure you know you're returning out of the function.
+- Return within an `if` statement, make sure you know that you're returning out of the function.

 *Objects* - we talked about objects creation, storing values and accessing values.